• Telecommunications

 The timeline pressure comes from “harvest now, decrypt later” attacks: adversaries can record encrypted traffic today and decrypt it once quantum hardware matures.
 Long-lived secrets are already at risk.

-BB84 is the foundational QKD protocol.
+BB84 is the foundational QKD protocol and a useful way to understand what systems like Toshiba’s are doing under the hood.
 Alice encodes random bits onto single photons using two conjugate bases.
 Bob measures in a randomly chosen basis.
 They compare bases over a classical channel and keep only the bits where bases matched (sifting).
-Any eavesdropper disturbs the quantum states in a detectable way.
+Any eavesdropper disturbs the quantum states in a detectable way, raising the quantum bit error rate (QBER) above its security threshold.

 import numpy as np